shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 ## Project Overview

-This project implements a Siamese network-based classifier for the ISIC 2020 Challenge dataset, aiming to distinguish between benign and malignant skin lesions.
+This project implements a Siamese network-based classifier for the ISIC 2020 Challenge dataset, aiming to distinguish between benign and malignant skin lesions with an accuracy of 80%.
 Leveraging deep learning techniques and insights from dermatologist consultations, we seek to assist in the early detection and diagnosis of skin cancer.

 ## Dataset